Your definitive guide to Kubernetes observability

 Containers bundle applications with system tools, libraries and configuration files to create a modular package that runs the same anywhere, and Kubernetes is a way to help orchestrate containerized applications.
 Kubernetes is a “portable, extensible, open source platform for managing containerized workloads and services.”
 It is backed by the CNCF.

-Kubernetes vs. Prometheus
+What is Kubernetes vs. Prometheus?

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers into logical units for easy management and discovery.
 Prometheus is the modern standard monitoring technique for monitoring Kubernetes observability clusters.

-Why do people call kubernetes “k8s”?
+Why do people call Kubernetes “k8s”?

 K8s is a numeronym, or number-based abbreviation, for Kubernetes.
 There are 8 letters between the “K” and the “s” of Kubernetes (yes, count them!)… so, K8s.